Self-Employed Courier Insurance

 Instead of being tempted by price alone, it’s important to make sure you’re getting everything you need from your self-employed courier insurance by checking the policy’s details.

-Although cheaper insurance may at first glance seem like a deal, they may really have significant coverage limitations or even exclusions (situations that aren’t covered).
+Although cheaper insurance may at first glance seem like a deal, it may really have significant coverage limitations or even exclusions (situations that aren’t covered).
 However, you may get better protection and value with a more expensive policy because of fewer restrictions.